-SASB Code Accounting Metric Deviation from SASB Metric & Loca tion of More Informatio on IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy No deviation from SASB metric See "Governand See "Governance / ESG Program Governance" IF-RE-140a.1 Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property subsector We have presented data coverage for water consumption as a percentage of the total water accounts within Choice's operational control industrial, and m Water data presented in this report represents 100% of our retaindustrial, and mixed-use, residential & other asset classes when have operational control excluding water use in vacant suites.
-IF-RE-140α.2 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property subsector (1) Description of data coverage in IF-REa.1 above, and within "Environmental Data / Appendix B - Water / Understanding Water Data" (2) Choice used data from our 2020-2021 climate risk analysis, which incorporated climate data provided by a reputable third-party source.
-Properties included in the calculation are located in areas that have or will have high or very high drought stress by 2050 assuming global temperatures rise at a rate consistent with RCP8.5. stress.
-No prope consumption with properties repre thin Choice's operational high water stress.
-Water control from these 22 retail water consumption IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property subsector No deviation from SASB metric Asset Class Retail Industrial Mixed-Use, Residential & Other Total % Change in Water Consumption (2022 v.
-2021) 7% 0.1% Data Coverage (See IF-RE-130a.1 above) 100% 100% IF-RE-410a.1 (1) Percentage of new leases that contain a cost recovery clause for resource efficiency-related capital improvements and (2) associated leased floor area, by property subsector (1) % Not currently tracked (2) Not currently tracked (1) See "Environm Clauses" (2) - nental / Decarbonizing Op erations / Green Lease
+SASB Code Accounting Metric Deviation from SASB Metric & Locat tion of More Informatio on IF-RE-130a.5 Description of how building energy management considerations are integrated into property investment analysis and operational strategy No deviation from SASB metric See "Governand nce / ESG Program Governance" IF-RE-140a.1 Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property subsector We have presented data coverage for water consumption as a percentage of the total water accounts within Choice's operational control industrial, and m ented in this report repre iixed-use, residential & ot Il control excluding water her asset classes where we IF-RE-140a.2 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property subsector (1) Description of data coverage in IF-REa.1 above, and within "Environmental Data / Appendix B - Water / Understanding Water Data" (2) Choice used data from our 2020-2021 (1) Asset Class Retail Industrial Mixed-Use, Consumption (thousand m3) 851.0 154.7 Data Coverage (See IF-RE-140a.1 above) 100% 100% climate risk analysis, which incorporated climate data provided by a reputable third-party source.
+Properties included in the calculation are located in areas that have or Residential & Other Total 93.1 1,098.8 100% 100% will have high or very high drought stress by 2050 assuming global temperatures rise at a rate consistent with RCP8.5. stress.
+No prope consumption wit properties repre hin Choice's operational r high water stress.
+Water control from these 22 retail water consumption IF-RE-140a.3 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property subsector No deviation from SASB metric Asset Class % Change in Water Consumption (2022 v.
+2021) Data Coverage (See IF-RE-130a.1 above) Retail Industrial Mixed-Use, Residential & 7% 0.1% 100% 100% Other Total 3% 6% 100% 100% IF-RE-410a.1 (1) Percentage of new leases that contain a cost recovery clause for resource efficiency-related capital improvements and (2) associated leased floor area, by property subsector (1) % Not currently tracked (2) Not currently tracked (1) See "Environm Clauses" (2) - ental / Decarbonizing Op erations / Green Lease